Bitcoin Mining Taxes and Regulation

 - Bitcoin mining businesses can deduct operating expenses from their gross income.

-- Bitcoin Mining regulation and taxes varies between states, and is yet to be addressed at the federal level.
+- Bitcoin Mining regulation and taxes vary between states and are yet to be addressed at the federal level.

 The Implications of Bitcoin Mining Taxes and Regulation